Pougher/VML/README.md

 ## Basic syntax

 While creating this language, I wanted to focus on simplistic syntax and it really shows!
-Only 17 keywords!
 I've also put some effort into them being easy to use, as VML shares many features with commonly used languages such as curly braced scopes.
 You may also notice a lack of a `for` loop, and that is because we simply don't need one!
 We can create a loop which ranges from 0 to 20 by doing the following: